-The monument to 2nd Brigade, 1st Division, 12th Army Corps is south of Gettysburg on Slocum Avenue.
-(Tour map: North Culp’s Hill)
+The monument to 2nd Brigade, 1st Division, 12th Corps is south of Gettysburg on Slocum Avenue.
+(North Culp’s Hill tour map)

 July 2.
 The 1st Maryland Potomac Home Brigade and 150th New York arrived at 8 A. M. and went into position between Rock Creek and the Baltimore Pike on right of Division.
 Brig.
 Gen. Lockwood receiving orders direct from the General Commanding Corps.
 Late in the day the Brigade went with Division to support Third Corps line and advanced over the ground from which the Corps had previously been forced.
 The 150th New York drew off 3 abandoned guns of 9th Mass.
 Battery and returned about midnight.